oguzhanninal/leveraging-maps-through-voice-command/README.md

-## Display military movements on a map
+## Display movements on a map with a voice command
 #### The Wizards of Doz

 App using Leaflet and Flask to display important troops and military movements on a map.